macklinu/MusicTimeline/README.md

 Music Timeline
 =============

 An interactive music timeline built in Processing.
-Ideally this will be a better tool for studying for a musicology listening exam.
+Ideally this will be a good tool for studying for a musicology listening exam amongst other things.

 Not usable at the moment, still a work in progress.